 Based on English language publications, the structure and function of the spider mouth is a little-studied subject.
-The details of feeding behavior have also received little attention, and fluid flow during feeding has seldom been described as a cyclical process involving movement of fluid in two directions.
+The details of feeding behavior have also received little attention, and fluid flow during feeding has seldom been described as a cyclical process involving movement of fluid in two directions (disgorging and engorging).
+Figure 15 describes a hypothesis of how dilation of the stomach and pharynx work together to support feeding by spiders.